 My journey is filled with many adventure stories, and I am excited to continue moving toward the next milestone.

-As Associate Director at LTI Mindtree, what are some of the most exciting and challenging projects you’ve worked on?
+What are some of the most exciting and challenging projects you’ve worked on?
 How do you ensure you bring innovative solutions to your clients?

 As an Associate Director at LTIMindtree and in some of my previous stints as a product Leader, I’ve had the privilege to work on a variety of exciting and challenging projects across multiple industries.
 Here are a few highlights from my experience: